maggie4cn/Customer-Reviews-API/README.md

 # Customer Reviews API Introduction
 * Customer Reviews API is a REST based API that supports the customer reviews section in a product page in ecommerce application.
 * This API supports operation for writing and listing reviews and comments to relationational MySQL database and non-relational MongoDB database for products.
-* Built both Mongo DB and MySQL part of persistence layer for the REST API that supports writteing and listing customer reviews in an e-commerce application.
+* Built both Mongo DB and MySQL part of persistence layer for the REST API that supports writing and listing customer reviews in an e-commerce application.

 ### Buiding Steps
 * Configure the MySQL Datasource in application.properties.